s-zeid/AppBackup/README.md

           Generator for the HTML file used in the About screen
     * `python/`
       Python packages that are part of AppBackup
-        * `appbackup/`
+        * `iosappbackup/`
           AppBackup CLI Python package
+        * `setup.py`
+          Defines dependencies, etc. for the Python package
 * `Makefile` \*\*
-  Builds AppBackup and the Debian package.
+  Builds the AppBackup GUI, uses `easy_install` to download the Python dependencies, and builds the Debian package.
 Can also install AppBackup on an iDevice via SSH.
 * `config.dist` \*\*
   Sample configuration file for the Makefile.
 Should be copied to `config`,